notslang/bellasurfaces.com/content/services/index.md

 ![Fabrication Facility](/services/auto-saw.jpg)

-Bella Surfaces manufactures all custom surfaces in our facilities using state of the art machinery including:
+Bella Surfaces, Inc. manufactures all custom surfaces in our facilities using state of the art machinery including:

 - Countertops
 - Tabletops